kennylavender/development-notes/functors-monads.md

 ## Functor
 A type that implements map.

+## Monad
+What is a Monad?
+A monad implements .of and .chain of and chain
+A chainable functor.
+(Map + computation)

+## .map
 The map method has 2 laws. identity and function composition law.

-## .map
 __identity rule__ ( special member for functions )
 ```javascript
  const id = x => x;